 In terms of fire safety, the final exits on an escape route in a public building are known as fire exits.
 They may or may not be located on the usual route of traffic when the premises are operating under normal circumstances.
 The final exit doors should open easily, immediately and, wherever practicable, "in the direction of escape", i.e. outwards into a place of safety outside the building.
 Sliding or revolving doors must not be used for exits specifically intended as fire exits.
 The emergency routes and fire exits must be well lit and indicated by appropriate signs, e.g. "Fire Exit – Keep Clear".
 In locations that require illumination, emergency lighting of adequate intensity must be provided in case the normal lighting fails, and illuminated signs used.
 This is because, as noted in the HM Government publication "Fire Safety Risk Assessment: Offices and Shops" (May 2006): "The primary purpose of emergency escape lighting is to illuminate escape routes but it also illuminates other safety equipment".

 The HM Government publication "A short guide to making your premises safe from fire" (June 2006) is invaluable in interpreting the RRFSO.
-It distinguishes between "fire exit doors", i.e. the final exit doors that open into a place of safety outside the premises, and "doors on the escape routes", which are internal doors.
+It distinguishes between "fire exit doors", i.e. the final exit doors that open into a place of safety outside the premises, and "doors on the escape routes", which are internal doors forming the escape route through the premises.
 The important point is that all of these doors should be usable "without a key and without any specialist knowledge" in a fire situation.

 The Door & Hardware Federation (DHF) "Code of Practice: Hardware for Fire and Escape Doors" (November 2012) also highlights the fact that escape route doors can form part of the fire compartmentation of the building.
 In such cases, there will be additional requirements to ensure that the door itself and the escape hardware fitted does not compromise the fire-resisting performance of these fire doors.